 You’re sitting at your desk when your phone rings.
 There’s been a tragic accident involving multiple fatalities somewhere in the transportation system.
 You determine a client is involved in some manner.
 You ponder the civil and/or criminal investigations, lawsuits and damages in the years to come.
 But, at the same time, if you’re really on your game, you realize your client may be a part of an investigation involving the National Transportation Safety Board (NTSB).
-You’ll want to know how best to advise your client as they embark on the NTSB investigative process.
-And if you don’t know where to start, you can’t do better than Thomas W. Tobin’s (Wilson Elser Moskowitz Edelman & Dicker LLP) Lawline Industry presentation The Anatomy of a National Transportation Safety Board (NTSB) Investigation.
-In just over 90 minutes, Tobin explains just how this unique federal agency, familiar to many but understood by few, works.
+You’ll want to know best how to advise your client as they embark on the NTSB investigative process.
+And if you don’t know where to start on, you won’t do better than Thomas W. Tobin’s (Wilson Elser Moskowitz Edelman & Dicker LLP) Lawline Industry presentation The Anatomy of a National Transportation Safety Board (NTSB) Investigation.
+In slightly over 90 minutes, Tobin explains just how this unique federal agency, familiar to all but understood by few, works.

 - Understand the responsibilities of the IIC and Group Chairs